 Barbara has been the CEO of Book Sprints since 2016, and focuses on streamlining our service and workflow, developing new formats and diversifying the company’s client base.
 Previously the lead facilitator at Book Sprints for three years, she continues to facilitate Sprints.
 As a facilitator, Barbara’s background in cultural anthropology and documentary film makes her observant and attentive to each group’s unique process.
 She facilitates in English, German and Spanish.

-Adam Hyde Founder, Technical Lead and Facilitator
+Adam Hyde Founder, CTO and Facilitator

 Adam is the founder of Book Sprints Ltd. He developed the Book Sprints method in 2008 and ran the company until 2016.
 He currently plays a role as an advisor and spends most of his time as the co-founder and Technical Lead of the Collaborative Knowledge Foundation.
 He also led the design and development of Editoria, the book production platform we use for Book Sprints, and sometimes still facilitates Sprints.

 Karina Piersig Operations and Service Design

 Karina supports Barbara in improving the operational systems and business processes from the Berlin office.
 With her background in instructional and service design she is responsible for creating an optimal service experience for our growing client base.
 Previously, she has worked as a Project Manager in Higher and Civic Education and uses her expertise in digital media and online learning to develop new output formats according to the needs of our clients and partners.

 Faith’s experience in rapid production for activism campaigns as well as her skills in organising and communication in the NGO sector are now being put to good use at Book Sprints.
 In her role as facilitator, she helps Book Sprints groups to think clearly about who they are writing for and to build a collective argument.
 She also assists on much of the communication and content strategy for Book Sprints Ltd.